Alert icon

 Job opportunities

-Chances of getting a job as an aeroplane pilot are poor due to lack of demand.
+Chances of getting a job as an aeroplane pilot are good for experienced pilots due to demand for their services

 Pay